Evangelical Church in the Rhineland: History

+The Protestants in Hohenzollern merged in 1950 with the Evangelical-Lutheran Church in Württemberg, whilst retaining the previous old-Prussian order of service.

 Legislative assembly and leaders

 The legislative assembly of the Evangelical Church in the Rhineland is the regional synod (Landessynode).
 The election of the synod is for four years.
 Since 1975 the synod meets annually in January in Bad Neuenahr-Ahrweiler (before 1975 in Bad Godesberg).
 Its elected leader (praeses) is also leader of the church.

 Praesides

 The legislative body, then called the provincial synod (Provinzialsynode), was already established when the Rhenish church still formed an ecclesiastical province of the Evangelical Church of the old-Prussian Union.
 The then praesides were only speakers of the synod but not the leaders of the ecclesiastical province.
 Instead this function was with the general superintendents.
 Since the ecclesiastical province assumed its independence each praeses is speaker of the synod and leader of the church.